Home | Browse Topics | Criminal & traffic law | Common crimes | Tagging and graffiti

 The police sometimes charge taggers with the more serious offence of intentional damage (or “wilful damage”), which carries higher penalties.
 You can be convicted of this if you damage property either intentionally or recklessly.

-“Recklessly” covers where you didn’t necessarily intend to cause the damage, but you were aware of the risk that it could result from what you were doing and you went ahead and ignored the risk.
+“Recklessly” covers where you didn’t necessarily intend to cause the damage, but you were aware of the risk that it could result from what you were doing and you went ahead and ignored that risk.

 If you’re charged with this under the Summary Offences Act (section 11, “Wilful damage”) the maximum penalty is three months’ prison or a fine of up to $2,000.
 But if you’re charged under the Crimes Act 1961 (section 269, “Intentional damage”) the maximum penalty is seven years’ prison.

-The courts have said that you should normally be charged with wilful/intentional damage – and therefore possibly face prison – only if:
+The courts have said that normally you should only be charged with wilful/intentional damage – and therefore possibly face prison – if:

-• the tagging was part of some other more extensive damage, rather than simply the normal damage caused by tagging, or
+- the tagging was part of some other more extensive damage, rather than simply the normal damage caused by tagging, or

 Example: Etching and spray-painting